 The Committee on the disestablishment the Church of England must, within 12 months of the passing of this Act, publish, and present to the Secretary of State, the legislative proposals it considers necessary to disestablish the Church of England.

-Within three months of receiving the recommended legislative proposals from the Committee, the Secretary of State must lay a draft bill reflecting those legislative proposals before Parliament.
+Within three months of receiving the recommended legislative proposals from the Committee, the Secretary of State must lay a command paper containing a draft bill reflecting those legislative proposals before Parliament.

 The Secretary of State may make any changes they consider necessary but must lay before Parliament a statement explaining why the changes were required.